kleene-project/docs/reference/dockerfile.md

 > you must use double-quotes (") around words not single-quotes (').
 > Also, in the *JSON* form, it is necessary to escape backslashes.

-When used in the shell or exec formats, the `CMD` instruction sets the command to be executed when running the image.
+When used in the shell or exec formats, the `CMD` instruction sets the default command to be executed when running containers based on the image.

-If you use the *shell* form of the `CMD`, then the `<command>` will execute in `/bin/sh -c`:
+When using the *shell* form of `CMD`, the `<command>` will execute in `/bin/sh -c`:

 ```dockerfile